oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 3.3 JADN Extensions
 JADN consists of a set of core definition elements, plus several extensions that make type definitions more compact or that support the [DRY](#dry) software design principle.
+Extensions can be replaced by core definitions without changing the meaning of the definition.
+In other words, extensions are a form of syntactic sugar.
-Extensions can be "simplified" (replaced by core definitions) without changing the meaning of the definition.
-Simplifying reduces the code needed to serialize and validate data and may make specifications easier to understand.
+Simplifying ("de-sugaring") reduces the code needed to serialize and validate data and may make specifications easier to understand.
 But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.